cdktf/cdktf-provider-azurerm/docs/dataAzurermNetappAccountEncryption.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.9.0/docs/data-sources/netapp_account_encryption#id DataAzurermNetappAccountEncryption#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.10.0/docs/data-sources/netapp_account_encryption#id DataAzurermNetappAccountEncryption#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `systemAssignedIdentityPrincipalId`<sup>Optional</sup> <a name="systemAssignedIdentityPrincipalId" id="@cdktf/provider-azurerm.dataAzurermNetappAccountEncryption.DataAzurermNetappAccountEncryption.Initializer.parameter.systemAssignedIdentityPrincipalId"></a>

-- *Type:* java.lang.String

-The Principal ID of the System Assigned Identity to use for encryption.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.9.0/docs/data-sources/netapp_account_encryption#system_assigned_identity_principal_id DataAzurermNetappAccountEncryption#system_assigned_identity_principal_id}

 ---